2017 Las Vegas shooting: Dead

 There were 61 deaths including Paddock.
 The immediate dead comprised 58 victims—36 women and 22 men—all of whom died from gunshot wounds.
 The oldest was 67; the youngest, 20.
 Thirty-four were from California; six from Nevada; four from Canada; two each from Alaska and Utah; and one each from Arizona, Colorado, Iowa, Minnesota, Massachusetts, New Mexico, Pennsylvania, Tennessee, Washington, West Virginia, and Wisconsin.
 Thirty-one of the victims were pronounced dead at the scene; twenty-seven died from their wounds at hospitals, the last on October 3, two days after the shooting.
 Among these victims were an employee of the Las Vegas police department and an employee of the Manhattan Beach police department, both of whom were off-duty at the festival.
 Paddock's suicide was the only death at the Mandalay Bay Hotel.

 A 57-year-old woman from California, who had been paralyzed in the shooting, died more than two years later on November 15, 2019.
 On August 24, 2020, the San Bernardino County medical examiner officially attributed her death to the shooting, though the Las Vegas Metropolitan Police Department (LVMPD) declined at the time to include her in the official death toll.
 The LVMPD also initially declined to include a 49-year-old Nevada woman who died from complications of a leg wound on May 26, 2020.
 The department revised its decision, however, and on October 1, 2020, included both women in the count.
 In 2023, a probate case determined that the shares of Paddock's estate would be distributed among the families of 61 victims, though the attorney who handled the case declined to disclose the identity of the 61st person or how they died.
-The Las Vegas Review-Journal reported that the 61st person was a survivor who died by suicide after the shooting.
+The Las Vegas Review-Journal reported that the 61st person was a survivor who committed suicide after the shooting.

 The incident is the deadliest mass shooting committed by an individual in the United States, exceeding the death toll of the 2016 Pulse nightclub shooting, in which 49 people were killed.